 CHOIR, CHOIR, THE BLESSINGS OF THE MANGER

 The church has returned to Ordinary Time, which is never ordinary in the usual sense of the term.
 We are engaged in an ordered, or orderly progression of readings and prayers, all of which lead us toward Lent, the next great season of liturgical time.
-But ever since the Annunciation, the announcement of an angel to Mary that she would be Theotokos, a God -bearer in her womb, time has become altered daily, forever.
+But ever since the Annunciation, the announcement by an angel to Mary that she would be Theotokos, a God -bearer in her womb, time has become altered daily, forever.
 God has entered into our lives in an astonishing way that words and music can only gesture towards, but never fully express.
 Our incarnate Lord is with us.

 How do we sing and say our thanks to God for this precious, inexpressibly tender and wondrous gift?
 The mass of course accomplishes this better than any ad hoc words or music; it is by design and divine intention, from beginning to end a movement of praise and thanksgiving which brings heaven and earth together, culminating in holy communion, wherein we take into ourselves God , and so become God-bearers with Mary, even if less perfectly.
 Because Mary was full of grace.
 But still, we, too, are God-bearers, living in the world, and bearing to and for the world God, who is pure love.